Elias011/knowledbase/Github/GithubCommand.md

 ssh git@gitlab.com 2fa_recovery_codes
 ```
 Then say yes, and you will get a new list of codes, use one of them

+### These steps helps to merge small changes with the previous commite
+1- git add .
+2- git commit --amend
+3- git push origin your_branch --force